Updated with very minor additions and fixed typos: 3/8/21

 Cool and Store:

 I usually cool the whole batch in a big glass bowl.
 Do not, I repeat, do not spoil this healthy broth by putting it in plastic containers while still warm.
 Usually the next day I portion the broth into small glass containers and freeze some while saving some for immediate or near future use.
+Make sure that you leave room in the container for expansion.

 Although you can buy bone broth in stores, it is expensive and, well, just does not taste as good.
-I advise that you start experimenting with making homemade bone broth because it is cheaper, easy, and not very time consuming.
+I advise that you start experimenting with making homemade bone broth because it is cheaper, easy, and not very time-consuming.
 You will be so delighted with yourself!

 If you would like to receive more information like this, sign up for my free weekly newsletter at the top right area of this post.
 If you are interested in working with me as a health coach and would like to schedule a free discovery call to see if we are a good fit, I would love to talk to you.
 Contact me here.

-Also you can find me on Instagram @wellnessadventure_rn.
+Also, you can find me on Instagram @wellnessadventure_rn.